Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 You are no longer a business owner looking for a new account.
 Instead, you are a journalist and your show is a media channel – a conduit – to an audience the guests on your show want to reach and influence.

 And not only did your podcast give you an All Access Pass to Sarah…but the interview you recorded…the episode you will later air…is actually cornerstone content that you can share with your audience in a variety of ways that further cements the flag you planted.

 You will also increase the awareness of your brand – or said another way – for your core business.
 Just like you hear me from time to time talk about Predictive ROI…my core business, Onward Nation.
 I only reference Predictive ROI when it’s relevant to do so – and you never hear me pitching Predictive services because that is not helpful nor is that the point of our daily episodes.

 You will also be able to serve your audience – your nation of true fans – in new and deeper ways.
 The more content you create, the more feedback you will collect.
 And the more feedback you collect, the smarter you will become about how best to serve your nation.
 And how is that not a really good thing?

 Rinsing and repeating Steps 1, 2, and 3 over and over again will provide you and your team with a business development strategy that is predictable, measurable, and repeatable…something you can plan for and build a business around.

 And that is a very good thing.

-Passive Income Models and Strategies
+Passive Income Strategy

 As I mentioned at the onset of this solocast – the two lessons I would cover today would intersect.
-And this is where that intersection happens – by seeing how you can create passive income campaigns within your business by leveraging the cornerstone content you already used within Steps 1, 2, and 3 that I just shared with you.
+And this is where that intersection happens – by seeing how you can create passive income strategy within your business by leveraging the cornerstone content you already used within Steps 1, 2, and 3 that I just shared with you.